estelle/carousel-carousel/README.md

 There are accessibility features baked into the examples that you must maintain to maintain accessibility.

 * Always include a fieldset
-* Alwyas include a legend.
+* Always include a legend.
 The content of the legend should indicate the purpose of the list of options of the carousel-carousel.
 This is read by the screen reader.
 * Always include label content that describes the content of the slide.
 Do not include form controls in the label.
 Avoid using links.
 * Always include a label for each radio button control, and associate the form control explicitly with the `for` and `id` attributes.
-* The forward and backward buttons are invisible to the screen reader, but required for usability.
-They are initially hidden, being displayed only if JavaScript is available and if there are more than one options.
+* The forward and backward buttons are invisible to the screen reader.
+While not required, they do improve usability.
+They are initially hidden, being displayed only if JavaScript is available and if there are more than one option.

 ## Browsers Tested